5 concrete rules for writing clear and effective instructions (with examples)

 Including extra information can be very helpful.
 This could be telling your reader the reasons behind certain tasks, warnings, or where to look for more information.
 To avoid cluttering your instructions, include this information in such a way that it doesn't interrupt their flow.

-One way, is to put this in clearly marked boxes that the user can skip over.
-Another is to split your work into two columns, and include instructions in one column and additional information in the second.
+- Split your work into two columns, and include instructions in one column and additional information in the second.
+Or

 Conclusion